sidpalas/hugo-gcp-deploy/README.md

 This project is to create a site with [Hugo](https://gohugo.io/) and deploy it to GCP in < 5min.

+**NOTE:** For a static site like this, the built in `hugo deploy` approach to host directly within a GCP/AWS/Azure bucket is more practical and scaleable, but I wanted to familiarize myself with setting up an nginx server and eventually want to do some benchmarking on the f1-micro instance to see what kind of load it can handle.

 Before starting, update:

         SITE_NAME := <SITE_NAME>